YanjieZhao96/YanjieZhao96.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
-# 🐰 About Me
+# ✨ About Me

 I joined [Huazhong University of Science and Technology](https://hust.edu.cn/) in March 2024, and my collaborating supervisor is [Prof. Haoyu Wang](https://howiepku.github.io/).

 In 2019, I obtained my Bachelor's degree from [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/).
 Subsequently, I commenced my doctoral studies at [Monash University](https://www.monash.edu/), where I had the privilege of being supervised by [Prof. Li Li](http://lilicoding.github.io/) and [Prof. John Grundy](https://sites.google.com/site/johncgrundy/).
 I completed my PhD at [Monash University](https://www.monash.edu/) in September 2023.

-My research focuses on the intersection of Large Language Models (LLMs), Software Engineering, and System Security.
-I am dedicated to building a new generation of intelligent tools to automate and secure the entire software lifecycle.
-Furthermore, I address the challenges of software fragmentation through cross-platform and cross-language technologies, aiming to create a more unified and efficient software ecosystem.
+My research operates at the intersection of Large Language Models (LLMs), Software Engineering, and System Security.
+I am dedicated to building intelligent tools that automate and secure the software lifecycle, particularly addressing the security and fragmentation challenges in today's cross-platform and cross-language ecosystems. **My ultimate goal is to create a more unified, efficient, and secure software development paradigm.**

 If you would like to reach me, please send an email to <a href="mailto:yanjie_zhao@hust.edu.cn">yanjie_zhao@hust.edu.cn</a> or <a href="mailto:carolzhao233@gmail.com">carolzhao233@gmail.com</a>.